 Saturday, May 24, 2014

-We finally moved off and the crowd dispersed, but I couldn’t stop looking around as we had our soup, wondering if he was returning and from what direction.
-Later on we went and drank wine while Angel went back to the souq to discover that the madman who had attacked me had been arrested and would stay in jail for one month for busting up a tourist.
-He also said the police advised it would be best if we didn’t come down to the station and give our names.
+Jess, Lynne and I moved off and the crowd dispersed, but I couldn’t stop looking around as we had our soup, wondering if he was returning and when and from what direction.
+Later, while we drank wine at the house, Angel went back to the souq to discover that the madman who had attacked me had been arrested and would stay in jail for one month for busting up a tourist, and remarked that the police advised it would be best if we didn’t come down to the station and give our names.
 The devil may want to retaliate once released.

 Posted by Nancy O.